nodejs/nodejs.dev/src/documentation/0024-npm-semantic-versioning/index.md

 section: Getting Started
 ---

-If there's one great thing in Node.js packages, is that all agreed on using Semantic Versioning for their version numbering.
+If there's one great thing in Node.js packages, it's that they all agreed on using Semantic Versioning for their version numbering.

 The Semantic Versioning concept is simple: all versions have 3 digits: `x.y.z`.